-Then \begin{enumerate} \item[(a)] $\shRiesz$ is bounded from $\hu{\BX}$ to the space $\lu{\BX;T^d}$ of all integrable covariant tensors of order $d$ on $\BX$; \item[(b)] $\Riesz$ is bounded from $\Xh{\BX}$ to $\lu{\BX;T^d}$ for every $k \geq \floor{(d+1)/2}$; \end{enumerate} \item[\itemno2] $\RieszOne$ is unbounded from $\hu{\BX}$ to $\lu{\BX;T^1}$. \end{enumerate} Part \rmi\ is proved in Theorem~\ref{t: RT} and part~\rmii\ in Theorem~\ref{t: notH^1L^1}.
+Then \begin{enumerate} \item[(a)] $\shRiesz$ is bounded from $\hu{\BX}$ to $\lu{\BX;T^d}$; \item[(b)] $\Riesz$ is bounded from $\Xh{\BX}$ to $\lu{\BX;T^d}$ for every $k \geq \floor{(d+1)/2}$; \end{enumerate} \item[\itemno2] $\RieszOne$ is unbounded from $\hu{\BX}$ to $\lu{\BX;T^1}$. \end{enumerate} Part \rmi\ is proved in Theorem~\ref{t: RT} and part~\rmii\ in Theorem~\ref{t: notH^1L^1}.
 The remarkable difference between the boundedness properties of $\shRiesz$ and $\Riesz$ on $\hu{\BX}$ and $\Xh{\BX}$ has a simple explanation.
 Fix a base point $o$ in $\BX$.
-On the one hand, the ``convolution kernels'' of $\Riesz$ and $\shRiesz$ have a similar behaviour in a neighbourhood of $o$, where they are homologous to a kernel of a standard singular integral operator.
+On the one hand, the ``convolution kernels'' of $\shRiesz$ and $\Riesz$ have a similar behaviour in a neighbourhood of $o$, where they are homologous to a kernel of a standard singular integral operator.
 On the other hand, the kernel of $\shRiesz$ is integrable at infinity, whereas that of $\Riesz$ is not.
 Furthermore, the greater the order $d$ is, the slower decay the kernel of $\Riesz$ has at infinity.

-These results complement the following known boundedness properties of Riesz transforms.
-Nonshifted Riesz transforms of order $d$ are known to be bounded from $\lp{\BX}$ to $\lp{\BX;T^d}$ for every $p$ in $(1,\infty)$ \cite{A1,AJ}.
-See also \cite{L1}, where a similar result is proved for Riesz transforms of even order on certain Cartan--Hadamard manifolds.
-Anker \cite{A1} also proved that the first and second order Riesz transforms are of weak type~$1$, and observed that this is no longer true of Riesz transforms of order $\geq 3$, at least in the rank one case.
-The same is presumably true in any noncompact symmetric space.
-Certain interesting endpoint estimates for the first order Riesz transform on a subclass of Cartan--Hadamard manifolds were proved by Lohou\'e \cite{L3}.